-The first thing we can do in the event of a security breach is to try to minimize the time of the breach and find out what happened.
-To achieve this, the team must be able to recognize potential security breaches, and this is only possible by creating a strong culture that encourages you to recognize and report any potential security breaches.
+The first thing you can do in the event of a security breach is to try to minimize the time of the breach and find out what happened.
+To achieve this, your team must be able to recognize potential security breaches.
+This is only possible by creating a strong security culture that encourages you to recognize and report any potential security breaches.

 You can find more resources, examples, and ideas on how to implement a lasting security culture within an organization on the Security Framework Community Site.